pitosalas/cleancont/output/2020-03-25-Some-great-links-for-03_26_2020.md

 ---
 title: "Some great links for  03/26/2020"
-subtitle: "* [Facade Pattern in Rails for Performance and Maintainability | AppSignal Blog](<https://blog.appsi..."
+subtitle: "* Facade Pattern in Rails for Performance and Maintainability | AppSignal Blog"
 category: "uncategorized"
 tags: []
 date: "2020-03-25"